Major League Baseball on ESPN Radio: Broadcasters

 As of 2022, the primary ESPN Radio crew for Sunday Night Baseball consists of play-by-play announcer Jon Sciambi and color analyst Doug Glanville.
 In 2010, Sciambi succeeded Gary Thorne, who had called play-by-play in 2008–09; Thorne had succeeded Dan Shulman, did so from 2002 to 2007; Shulman, in turn, had been preceded by Charley Steiner from 1998 to 2002.
 Glanville succeeded Chris Singleton, who served as analyst from 2011-2021.
 Singleton, in turn, succeeded Dave Campbell, who was an analyst from 1999 to 2010.
 Campbell replaced Kevin Kennedy as analyst in 1999, after the latter had worked with Steiner in the network's inaugural season of coverage.
 Marc Kestecher currently serves as the network's primary Baseball Tonight studio host, with Jim Basquil or Kevin Winter substituting for him if Kestecher was unavailable due to scheduling conflicts (mainly with his NBA on ESPN Radio play-by-play duties); he was preceded by Joe D'Ambrosio from 1998 to 2007.

-For other regular season games (especially Saturday games), different play-by-play announcers are often used with Glanville remaining as analyst.
-This is mainly due to Sciambi’s unavailability as he is also the play-by-play announcer for Chicago Cubs games televised on the Marquee Sports Network.
-Backup play-by-play announcers for MLB on ESPN Radio included John Schriffen, Karl Ravech and Roxy Bernstein among others.
+For other regular season games (especially Saturday games) as well as select Sunday night games, different play-by-play announcers are used with Glanville remaining as analyst (or, if Ganville is unavailable, a substitute analyst).
+This is mainly due to Sciambi’s unavailability as he is also the play-by-play announcer for Chicago Cubs games televised on the Marquee Sports Network as well as a backup announcer for Sunday Night Baseball on ESPN television.
+Backup play-by-play announcers for MLB on ESPN Radio included John Schriffen, Karl Ravech, Mike Couzens, and Roxy Bernstein among others.

+Sciambi and Glanville also call the All-Star Game and Home Run Derby each year.

 As of 2018, Dan Shulman called the World Series and one of the two League Championship Series with Singleton each year (Jessica Mendoza joined this crew in 2020, while Eduardo Pérez joined in 2021, in place of Singleton, who was co-hosting the pregame and postgame segments with Kevin Winter), while Sciambi calls the other LCS with Mendoza.
 Various other announcers work the network's secondary regular-season, Wild Card Game and Division Series broadcasts as needed.
-Sciambi and Singleton also call the All-Star Game and Home Run Derby each year.
-Starting in the 2023 season, Sciambi will also call the World Series and a League Championship Series, succeeding Shulman in those roles.
+Starting in the 2023 season, Sciambi would also call the World Series and a League Championship Series, succeeding Shulman in those roles.

-For the 2020 season, due to the COVID-19 pandemic, Sciambi and Singleton called each game remote working, rather than at the ballpark.
+For the 2020 season, due to the COVID-19 pandemic, Sciambi and Singleton called each game working remotely, rather than at the ballpark.
 For the 2020 postseason, they and all of ESPN Radio's announcers called the games from the ESPN studios in Bristol, Connecticut.